jaeyooniee/personal_projects/README.md

 ---

 ## Further Improvements
-1. Collecting data in .csv file to manage a number of inputs effectively
+1. Collecting data in .csv file to manage a number of inputs effectively (Added in 27/11/2025.
+THU)
 2. Add functions such as evaluating the same for put options and comparing different options based on maturity